 El Dorado Transit management provides performance measure reporting by service and mode (type of service) which is above and beyond the mandated reporting format.
 This reporting format provides the public, policy makers and management a detailed comparison by individual service.
-For comparison purposes, the Administrative Operations Report also includes data from the same reporting period in the prior fiscal year.
+For comparison purposes, the Administrative Operations Report also includes data from the prior fiscal year.